 - We also ask for a commitment that results will be communicated to study participants and to Epilepsy Ireland.
 Where our members or service users have participated, we would be happy to highlight your results (when appropriate) on our site, social media or other appropriate channels.

-Thank you for your interest in Epilepsy Ireland and epilepsy.
-We hope that you found this page useful as you go about your research and please do not hesitate to contact us on 01 4557500 or email@example.com for further information.
+Thank you for your interest in epilepsy and Epilepsy Ireland.
+Please do not hesitate to contact us on 014557500 or firstname.lastname@example.org for further information.